raganwald/raganwald.github.com/_posts/2019-01-11-another-look-at-lisp.md

 We are not going to use cons cells or two-element arrays, but we are going to share structure, and as noted, we are going to have to avoid any kind of operation that modifies an existing list in such a way that it affects other variables that are sharing its structure.

 So what will our technique be?
 Well, we are going to create a data structure that behaves enough like an array that we can write things like `const first = arrayLikeDataStructure[0];` and `const rest = arrayLikeDataStructure.slice(1)`, and they will work.
 But of course, our implementation won't copy arrays.
+Instead, it will share the array.

 We'll begin with a class representing a slice of an array.
 Although we don't need them directly for our purposes, we'll implement an iterator and a `.toString()` method for debugging purpose:[^strict]